-- Public interest in crime prevention - Public interest in avoiding disruption to our health services - Public interest in maintaining the integrity and security of the Trust's systems - Public interest in the Trust avoiding the costs associated with any malicious acts (e.g. recovery, revenue, regulatory fines) - Public interest in complying with our legal obligations to safeguard the sensitive confidential information we hold

-In considering all of these factors, we have concluded that the balance of public interest lies in upholding the exemption and not releasing the information requested.
+- Public interest in crime prevention - Public interest in avoiding disruption to our health services - Public interest in maintaining the integrity and security of the Trust's systems - Public interest in the Trust avoiding the costs associated with any malicious acts (e.g. recovery, revenue, regulatory fines) - Public interest in complying with our legal obligations to safeguard the sensitive confidential information we hold In considering all of these factors, we have concluded that the balance of public interest lies in upholding the exemption and not releasing the information requested.
 Although disclosure would provide transparency about our software systems and IT infrastructure, this is outweighed by the harm that could be caused by people who wish to use this information to assess any vulnerabilities in our security measures and consequently use this information for unlawful purposes.
 Cybercrime can not only lead to major service disruption but can also result in significant financial losses.
 As a publicly funded organisation, we have a duty for ensuring our public funding is protected and spent responsibly.
 Moreover, as a public body the Trust must demonstrate that it keeps its confidential data and IT infrastructure safe and complies with relevant legislation, but at the same time we must be vigilant that transparency does not provide an opportunity for individuals to act against the Trust.
 In considering the impact that recent cyber-attacks have had on NHS services, including the cancellation of thousands of patient appointments and procedures as well as the loss of confidential patient data, we consider the overriding public interest lies in withholding this information.
 The private or commercial interests of a requester should not outweigh the public interest in protecting the integrity of our systems and continuity of our essential patient services.
 Although we appreciate there may be legitimate intentions behind requesting this information, we must take a cautious approach to requests of this nature and appreciate your understanding in this matter.
 It is important to note that the Trust and its commissioning partners are required to follow very specific rules when procuring equipment or services.
-Information about procurement and tendering can be found on our website -

-Governing documents, incorporating: Standing Orders, Standing Financial Instructions, Scheme of Delegation.
-To contact the Procurement Service, please email -esht.procurement@nhs.net.
-If I can be of any further assistance, please do not hesitate to contact me.
+Information about procurement and tendering can be found on our website - Governing documents, incorporating: Standing Orders, Standing Financial Instructions, Scheme of Delegation.
+To contact the Procurement Service, please email - esht.procurement@nhs.net 2.
+Which software provider does the Trust use for "direct engagement" management of temporary medical staff Section 31(1)(a) applied, please refer to question 1.